udexon/GOEHDOM/3_Phase_Dystopia.md

 While US-China trade tension may continue to occupy headlines for the years to come, we would like to draw the following trends which we believe would eventually lead to technological singularity:

 - Urbanization drives population away from rural areas.
 Mines and farms and fishery becomes completely robotics.

-Police too.
+- More and more labourious jobs in cities will be taken over by robots -- cleaners, police, waiters etc.

+- Developing countries will be depopulated, by slow death, low birth, war or planned diseases.

+- Only countries with absolute military autonomy like China, India, Europe and America will survive.

+- Japan may become inhabitable due to natural or indsutrial disasters like that of Fukushima.
+At the same time, Chinese migration may turn Japan into a vassal state of China.

 - Populous cities first.
-Depopulate developing countries, by slow death low birth, or war.
-China India Europe America.
-Japan inhabitable due to disasters and Chinese migration.

 - Bourgeois control robots.
 Proletariat live by manual labor.
 Bourgeois kill proletariat by war or controlled genocide, to get land, mines, resources on land and sea.